01 of 08

 Bastia's Market Square

-If you don't want to enjoy a leisurely meal, you can buy something at the little market between La Table du Marche and the Saint-Jean Baptiste.
+If you don't want to enjoy a leisurely meal at one of the area restaurants, you can buy something at the little market between La Table du Marche and the Saint-Jean Baptiste.
 They are very helpful if you're selecting a wine or cheese.Continue to 6 of 8 below.

 06 of 08